Help Desk

 sesictrl

-If you are unable to run the graphical License Administrator (hkey), you can use sesictrl, which is a command-line utility to manage your licenses.
+If you are unable to run the graphical License Administrator (hkey), you can use sesictrl, which is a command-line version of it.
 Please refer to How do I Install licenses non-graphicallyl?.

 Token

 Each license specifies how many copies of a Houdini Product that can be run at the same time.
 This number is referred to as a "token".
-For example a license of Houdini FX could allow up to 20 copies to be run at the same time.
-This license would have 20 tokens (or you could say that there are 20 copies of FX with the same License ID).
+For example a license of Houdini FX with a quantity of 20 will allow up to 20 copies to be run at the same time.
+This license would have 20 tokens (conceptually that there are 20 copies of FX with the same License ID).

-Running any number of copies of Houdini FX, Houdini or Houdini Batch on the same machine uses one token.
+Running any number of copies of Houdini FX, Houdini or Houdini Batch on the same machine uses at most one token on that machine.

 For example, If your facility had 20 copies of Houdini FX and you opened 2 copies of Houdini FX on your workstation, Houdini would use 1 token out of 20 because you're opening all the FX on your local machine.
 The facility has 19 tokens left for different clients (different machines).